Elastic (ESTC)

 For software companies like Elastic, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

 Elastic’s gross margin is good for a software business and points to its solid unit economics, competitive products and services, and lack of meaningful pricing pressure.
-As you can see below, it averaged an impressive 74.3% gross margin over the last year.
-Said differently, Elastic paid its providers $25.72 for every $100 in revenue.
-Elastic Trailing 12-Month Gross Margin
+As you can see below, it averaged an impressive 74.5% gross margin over the last year.
+Said differently, Elastic paid its providers $25.53 for every $100 in revenue.

-In Q4, Elastic produced a 74.6% gross profit margin, in line with the same quarter last year.
+Elastic produced a 74.8% gross profit margin in Q1, in line with the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs have been stable and it isn’t under pressure to lower prices.

 11. Operating Margin

-Elastic’s expensive cost structure has contributed to an average operating margin of negative 6.2% over the last year.
-Unprofitable, high-growth software companies require extra attention because they spend heaps of money to capture market share.
-As seen in its fast historical revenue growth, this strategy seems to have worked so far, but it’s unclear what would happen if Elastic reeled back its investments.
+Elastic’s expensive cost structure has contributed to an average operating margin of negative 3.7% over the last year.
+Unprofitable software companies require extra attention because they spend heaps of money to capture market share.
+As seen in its historically underwhelming revenue performance, this strategy hasn’t worked so far, and it’s unclear what would happen if Elastic reeled back its investments.
 Wall Street seems to be optimistic about its growth, but we have some doubts.

 12. Cash Is King

-Elastic’s free cash flow clocked in at $87.29 million in Q4, equivalent to a 22.8% margin.
-This result was good as its margin was 7.2 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
+Elastic’s free cash flow clocked in at $84.86 million in Q1, equivalent to a 21.8% margin.
+This result was good as its margin was 3.9 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
 Long-term trends are more important.

-Over the next year, analysts predict Elastic’s cash conversion will fall.
-Their consensus estimates imply its free cash flow margin of 16.6% for the last 12 months will decrease to 14.5%.
+Over the next year, analysts predict Elastic’s cash conversion will slightly fall.
+Their consensus estimates imply its free cash flow margin of 17.7% for the last 12 months will decrease to 17%.

 13. Balance Sheet Assessment